Common pheasant: Nesting

 Common pheasants nest solely on the ground in scrapes, lined with some grass and leaves, frequently under dense cover or a hedge.
 Occasionally they will nest in a haystack, or old nest left by other bird.
 They roost in sheltered trees at night.
 The males are polygynous as is typical for many Phasianidae, and are often accompanied by a harem of several females.

-Common pheasants produce a clutch of around 8–15 eggs, sometimes as many as 18, but usually 10 to 12; they are pale olive in colour, and laid over a 2–3 week period in April to June.
-The incubation period is about 22–27 days.
+Breeding beings in April.
+Hens scrape a hollow in the ground lined with grass and dead leaves, in which they lay a clutch of eight to fifteen eggs.
+These are brown-olive in colour.
+The hen afterwards incubates them twenty-three to twenty-five days.
 The chicks stay near the hen for several weeks, yet leave the nest when only a few hours old.
 After hatching they grow quickly, flying after 12–14 days, resembling adults by only 15 weeks of age.

-They eat a wide variety of animal and vegetable type-food, like fruit, seeds, grain, mast, berries and leaves as well as a wide range of invertebrates, such as leatherjackets, ant eggs, wireworms, caterpillars, grasshoppers and other insects; with small vertebrates like lizards, field voles, small mammals and small birds occasionally taken.
+They eat a wide variety of animal and vegetable type-food.
+Vegetable forage includes fruit, seeds, grain, mast, berries and leaves, while animal food includes a wide range of invertebrates, such as slugs, earthworms, leatherjackets, ant eggs, wireworms, caterpillars, grasshoppers and other insects.
+Small vertebrates like lizards, field voles, small mammals and small birds are occasionally taken.